What are air source heat pumps ?

 Noise of air source heat pump – An air source heat pump does make some noise when operating, as both a fan and a compressor will be in motion.
 The noise is approximately 40-60 decibels (depending on the system) from a distance of one metre away.
 So please ensure if you invest in an air source heat pump, it is not placed directly outside your bedroom window!

-We did actually film an air source heat pump in motion, so see for yourself (below) on how they operate.
+We have filmed an air source heat pump in motion, (don’t say we don’t treat you) so you can see for yourself how they operate.

 Local authority regulation for air source heat pump installation